Creating a Native Rocket Pool Node without Docker

 The general plan is as follows:

-- Create system services for the Rocket Pool components (the node process, and optionally the watchtower process if you are an Oracle Node)
+- Create system services for the Rocket Pool components (the node and watchtower processes)

-- Configure Rocket Pool to use communicate with those services
+- Configure Rocket Pool to communicate with your client services

 This is a fairly involved setup so it will take some time to complete.